adam-bouafia/Blockchain-Driven-Energy-Optimization-System-for-Sustainable-Data-Centers/DEPLOYMENT.md

 - **Ganache Connection Issues**: Ensure Ganache is running and listening on port 8545
 - **Truffle Migration Failures**: Check that Ganache has sufficient funds in the deployment account
 - **Python Environment Issues**: Verify that all dependencies are installed in the virtual environment
+- **Wallet Connection Problems**: Ensure MetaMask is connected to the correct network

 ### HPC Environment